brazilianscriptguy/Windows-SysAdmin-ProSuite/SysAdmin-Tools/ActiveDirectory-SSO-Integrations/README.md

 <h2>📝 Overview</h2>
 <p>
-  Each module integrates LDAP-based SSO authentication using a common configuration model.
+  Each module integrates LDAP-based SSO authentication using a common configuration model.<br>
   See below for the list of available modules:
 </p>

 <table>